MIghtyno42/Thumma_CSCI2270_FinalProject/Documentation.md

 Preconditions: the data must be read and put into the array for this function to traverse through and sort it, this also requires user input data
 Postconditions:  After this function is run, the bool values for some items in the array will change, thus the origional array will change, this function also prints the true bool array elements
+Expected input: array, int size of the array
+Expected output: print sub menu and print results of submenu Expected output example:

+		What do you want to do?
+		1. Add Item to Cart
+		2. Print Shopping Cart
+		3. Go back?
+		"user input"
+		Type item name to add to cart
+		"user input"